CoverWallet looks to make it easy for businesses to get commercial insurance

 Inaki Berenguer instead hopes they’ll stumble upon CoverWallet in that Google search, which streamlines the process of setting up commercial insurance for a small business.
 The company is trying to take another step now by saying it will create an open-ended tool that allows third parties to plug directly into its services, giving small businesses a way to pick up commercial insurance while they are going through the flow of another set of SMB management software.
 All of this is geared toward ensuring that more and more users are able to start tapping the service, which allows it to pick up additional business — and data — even if it means partially handing off the branding and user experience to another service.

-“When we had three employees and we moved to New York, we were told, if you want to sign a lease you have to buy insurance.”
+“[When I had founded my previous company] when we had three employees and we moved to New York, we were told, if you want to sign a lease you have to buy insurance.”
 Berenguer said.
 “I wanted to go to a website, and input my square footage, and my revenue, and get a quote, and do everything else in five to ten minutes — but I was told that didn’t exist for business insurance.
 I had to go to a general provider, complete a 20-page PDF, which the broker sends it to the insurance company, and then they’ll come back with a quote.
 This process is analog and time consuming and opaque.
 I know this process can be reinvented.
 There are 25m small businesses in the U.S., and they all need to buy insurance.”

 CoverWallet is much like what Berenguer explained in his dream scenario when he was moving his last company into an office.
 The insurance policies are personalized for restaurants, startups, retail stores, contractors, or various other types of commercial insurance products.
 Users input their business information, and then are able to pay for the policies — up front or in monthly installments — and get their policy set up in short order.
 If that doesn’t work, CoverWallet also has a team of agents to cover the rest of the questions they have, and users can modify any of those policies whenever they want.